EnglishZorrito, the one and only!

 • System charges (regulated by the relevant ministry).

-• Electricity duty (impuesto eléctrico) and VAT.
+• Electricity duty (impuesto eléctrico) and VAT (21% in 2026).

-• Retailer margin (on free-market tariffs).
+• Retailer margin (free-market tariffs only).

 Which type suits you?